viamrobotics/docs/docs/getting-started/macOS-install.md

 3. You can get this command from the **SETUP** tab of your robot on the Viam app.

 {{% alert title="Info" color="info" %}}
-This curl command will download your robot's unique configuration file from the Viam app into a Homebrew directory so you can call it with the locally installed version of viam-server.
+This curl command will copy your robot's unique configuration file from the Viam app into a Homebrew directory so you can call it with the local instance.
 {{% /alert %}}

 ```bash